The longer story

 About

-I grew up in Mumbai, in a family that's been in the city long enough to have a complicated relationship with it.
-Did a BBA in Finance at NMIMS, partly because I was good with numbers and partly because nobody around me knew what else to suggest.
+I grew up in Mumbai, in a family that's been in the city long enough for me to have a complicated relationship with it.
+Did a BBA in Finance at NMIMS, mostly because I had too many interests and couldn't narrow them down.
+My brother suggested a business degree, said it would let me stay versatile and figure things out along the way.
+NMIMS made sense because it's one of the better B-schools for undergrad in India, and close to home.

 This site is part of figuring out what to do with all of that.
-The Garden section is where I'm trying to think publicly about culture, religion, and the things I want to understand better.
+The Garden section is where I'm trying to think publicly about culture, research and the things I want to understand better.
 The Now section is what I'm actually doing right now.
 The Projects section is the small things I've built.
-The Assortment is a separate thing: a collection of audiovisual moments I've put together.
+The Tools section is where you can actually use some of them.
+The Assortment is a separate thing, a collection of audiovisual moments I've put together.

 If any of this resonates, or you want to talk about something on the site, say hello.